M3G4THEKING/RealAndroidBot/README.md

 Follow the 2 links below to install Git and Build Tools

 1. [Install Git](https://www.computerhope.com/issues/ch001927.htm)
+- Please ensure that in the **Adjusting your PATH environment** section, you keep the default **Use Git from the command line and also from 3rd-party software** option!
 2. Install [C++ Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)

 ## Setting up the project